the-laurel/chain-proposals/evmos/AcademicProjects.md

 - Cosmos SDK
 - Ethermint

-Even presently: most research is done by the Ethereum community and most other communities and chains benefit as freeloaders.
-[See ETH Research](https://ethresear.ch/)
+Even presently: most research is done by a handful of projects (See [ETH Research](https://ethresear.ch/)), and most other communities and derived chains benefit as freeloaders.

 This situation is not morally acceptable.
 We should and we want to give back resources and a direction for research.